Background

 Nicholson Street

-The proposed Concept Design aims to create a cooler, more resilient street environment, encourage slower vehicle speeds, and support increased cycling – particularly to Victoria University and the new Footscray Hospital.
+The Concept Design aims to create a cooler, more resilient street environment, encourage slower vehicle speeds, and support increased cycling – particularly to Victoria University and the new Footscray Hospital.

 The current condition and the proposed Concept Design for Nicholson Street are outlined below.